-• HTFRTC: TL and AD models are not implemented.
+- HTFRTC: TL and AD models are not implemented. - UV simulations: limitations with the UV capability are discussed in section 8.15.

 10.Reporting and known bugs for RTTOV v13

 Bug reports or other comments/feedback can be submitted via the NWP SAF helpdesk: https://nwp-saf.eumetsat.int/site/help-desk/.
 Select RTTOV as the "department" and include the following information: